 Conservation Program Associate

 Laura Arvidson is Northwest Connections' Conservation Program Associate.
-Laura manages NwC's Beck Creek Gardens, runs NwC's internship program, and works as a field technician and an assistant instructor.
-She is passionate about growing food, doing field based conservation work and teaching outdoors.
+Laura manages NwC's Beck Creek Gardens, runs NwC's internship program, is the Risk Management Coordinator, and works as a field technician and an assistant instructor.
+She is passionate about growing food, natural history, hunting and playing outside.
 Laura is a 5th generation Montanan, and earned a degree in Resource Conservation from the University of Montana.
-Laura is also Northwest Connections' Risk Management Coordinator.

 Susan Novosel is Northwest Connections' Marketing Coordinator.
 Susan worked for decades in the fast paced world of advertising back east.
 Since moving to the Swan Valley over ten years ago she has lent her skills to Northwest Connections managing the website and overseeing all aspects of communications.